Causes of coughs in children and teenagers

 - Cough or sneeze into a tissue or your elbow.

-It’s also a good idea to consider flu immunisation to help reduce the chances of your child developing a cough caused by the flu.
-It’s recommended that all children over six months be immunised against flu every year.
+It’s also a good idea to consider flu immunisation to reduce the chances of your child developing a cough caused by flu.
+It’s recommended that all children over 6 months be immunised against flu every year.
 If you want your child immunised against flu, talk to your GP.

-If your child’s cough is caused by asthma, you can usually prevent it by making sure your child follows their asthma control and management plan.
-Your child should also see their doctor regularly to review the plan.
+If your child’s cough is caused by asthma, you can usually prevent it by making sure your child follows their asthma action plan.
+It’s also important for your child to see their doctor regularly to review the plan.

-You can minimise the risk of inhaling foreign objects by not letting toddlers and infants eat whole nuts or trail mix, or play with small objects that they can easily inhale.
+You can minimise the risk of inhaling foreign objects by not letting babies and toddlers eat anything smaller than a 20-cent coin, like whole nuts or trail mix.
+They also shouldn’t play with small objects that they could inhale.